-The current IDEA Part B final regulations, released in 2006, continue to support appropriate service delivery to culturally and linguistically diverse (CLD) populations.
-Areas of practice that remain the same include the following:
+IDEA Part B regulations support appropriate service delivery to culturally and linguistically diverse (CLD) populations.
+Areas of practice include the following:

-An addition to the final regulations on evaluation procedures (§300.304) requires that assessment and other evaluation materials are administered "in the form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally."
+An addition to the regulations on evaluation procedures, section 300.304 requires that assessment and other evaluation materials are administered "in the form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally."
 For CLD students, the "form" in which evaluation procedures are administered will vary.
-The addition of this new language emphasizes the allowance of variance from standard testing procedures, when necessary, in order to appropriately evaluate a student.
+The language emphasizes the allowance of variance from standard testing procedures, when necessary, to appropriately evaluate a student.

-The current statute, IDEA 2004, continues to emphasize the need for appropriate evaluation procedures for CLD students.
-The regulations emphasize the allowance of variance from standard testing procedures when necessary to appropriately evaluate a student.
+The statute emphasizes the need for appropriate evaluation procedures for CLD students.
+The regulations underscore the allowance of variance from standard testing procedures when necessary to appropriately evaluate a student.
 Use of non-standardized testing procedures, such as portfolio assessments or spontaneous language samples, can provide valuable qualitative information on the child's communication skills.
 When evaluating English language learner (ELL) students, it is important for speech-language pathologists (SLPs) to carefully review the child's language history to determine the language of assessment.
-If it is determined that the child should be evaluated in a language other than English, the SLP must use all available resources, including interpreters when necessary, to appropriately evaluate the child.
+If it is determined that the child should be evaluated in a language other than English, the SLP must use all available resources, including interpreters, when necessary, to appropriately evaluate the child.

 Research has shown that early intervening strategies assist in reducing the number of inappropriate referrals to special education.
-Long-term effects of reducing disproportionality using early intervening services include reduced paperwork, as well as a reduced caseload for special education personnel.
-ASHA members are encouraged to continue developing the knowledge and skills needed to provide culturally and linguistically appropriate services, as well as advocate for resources in order to provide effective services.
-ASHA has a number of resources on its website at that focus on service delivery to CLD populations.
-There are also a number of continuing education programs that provide information on best practice for working with ELL students, bilingual populations, and other CLD students.
+Long-term effects of reducing disproportionality using early intervening services include reduced paperwork as well as a reduced caseload for special education personnel.
+ASHA members are encouraged to develop the knowledge and skills needed to provide culturally and linguistically appropriate services as well as advocate for resources to provide effective services.
+ASHA has resources on its website at that focus on service delivery to CLD populations.
+There are also continuing education programs that provide information on best practice for working with ELL students, bilingual populations, and other CLD students.